Chipili12/Proyecto-Final-4Geeks/README.md

 npm run start
 ```

-Open [http://localhost:3000](http://localhost:3000) with any browser of your choosing
+Open [http://localhost:3000](http://localhost:3000) with any browser of your choosing for the front-end side of the website.
+Open [http://localhost:3001](http://localhost:3001) to access dev access to database.

 ## Credits